CharlieChen20/Comp0233/README.md

 - 2 cups water
 # in case of confliction
 - will that help to get the remote changes?
+- if I type here, there might be a confliction.

 ## Steps
 - mix everything and